lwz7512/ios-dev-tips/README.md

-ios development tips for newyies
+ios development tips for newies
 ======================================
 this is my daily records in ios development, learned one then write down one...